Accenture/mercury/README.md

 For rapid development and prototyping, we have implemented a convenient standalone Kafka server.

-- Now let's build the kafka-standalone and hazelcast-presence projects
+- Now let's build the kafka-standalone and kafka-presence projects

 ```bash
 cd mercury/connectors